Jana-Marie/USB-PD-Firmware/docs/console_config.md

 recommended to do this at the start of programmatic communications to ensure that the first command sent will be correctly processed.

+If a received command is not recognized, the PD Buddy Sink responds with a line repeating the unknown command with any arguments removed, followed by a space and a question mark.
+For example:

+    PDBS) foo bar
+    foo ?

 ### help

 Usage: `help`